 Workers who sustain an injury on the job while performing work-related duties are allowed to file a workers’ compensation claim to help pay for medical expenses and lost wages.
-Sometimes, though, an employer may retaliate wrongfully against an employee for exercising the right to file a workers’ compensation claim and recover benefits.
+Sometimes, an employer may retaliate wrongfully against an employee for exercising their right to file a workers’ compensation claim and recover benefits.
 When this happens, the employer is in violation of the law, and the employee has the right to take action, including the right to seek legal counsel.

-California Labor Code and Retaliation for Workers’ Compensation Claims
+California Labor Code And Retaliation For Workers’ Compensation Claims

 Section 132a of California Labor Code explicitly states: “There should not be discrimination against workers who are injured in the course and scope of their employment.”
 The law continues to explain that any employer who retaliates against an employee for filing a workers’ compensation claim has committed a misdemeanor.
 What’s more, if the employee reports the retaliation to a law enforcement or government agency, section 1102.5 of California Labor Code prohibits the employer for taking action against the employee.

-Examples of Retaliation for Filing a Workers’ Compensation Claim
+Examples Of Retaliation For Filing A Workers’ Compensation Claim

 Retaliation often comes in the form of firing an employee but is not limited to that alone.
 Other forms of retaliation may include:

 - Transferring the employee to another department

 - Reducing the employee’s pay or denying a wage increase